Updated 4 May 2021

 This is no exception.

 We are working with federal and state governments, hundreds of volunteers across the country, and millions across the world to respond to the COVID-19 pandemic.

 Our focus remains where it always has been: helping those left most vulnerable, and supporting all Australians to maintain their wellbeing and cope with disruption and uncertainty.
 To date, we have supported more than 65,000 Australians with this response.

 Supporting those left more vulnerable

 As people enter mandatory self-isolation and quarantine, we’re providing some extra help to those who don’t have the support of an income or a network of family and friends.

-Daily wellbeing calls, providing psychological first aid, information and services to vulnerable people across the country in quarantine and self-isolation.
+More than 239,461 wellbeing calls providing psychological first aid, information and services to over 95,166 people across the country in quarantine and self-isolation.

 - 149,686 wellbeing calls to 65,496 Queenslanders in self-isolation or hotel quarantine